PhasmaWasma/Python-Book-Cipher/README.md

 Currently the `messageEncipher` and `messageDecipher` functions take a dictionary of all the book names you want to use for the enciphering.
 Eventually, I intend for this to be able to use multiple book sources at once, and this dictionary is planning for that

-I also intend to change the way that the character data is stored in the JSON files to make the files much smaller.
-Smaller files would allow for the multiple PDF sources to be used with less memory.
-Right now the individual data for each character is in a dictionary.
-I plan to convert to using tuples, which should help quite a bit, but a lot needs to be changed internally to make that happen

 I might also make it so that the file is not overwritten so that you can have a copy of what you encoded if need be